devbutlazy/devbutlazy/README.md

 ### Short Biography:
 <!-- YOUTUBE:START -->
-- I'm currently immersed in the realms of C++, software development, and Cyber Security.
+- I'm currently immersed in the realms of C++, Software Development, and Cyber Security.
 - As a versatile professional, I excel in Full Stack development, handling both Front-end and Back-end aspects of projects.
 - My enthusiasm lies in exploring the latest technologies, delving deep into the domains of Software and C++ Development.
 <!-- YOUTUBE:END -->